-O4 WHY DOES THE POLICY NOT APPLY IN CAPITAL CITY PRIMARY CBDs?
+04 WHY DOES THE POLICY NOT APPLY IN CAPITAL CITY PRIMARY CBDs?

 The OMA acknowledges that there are a number of schools that exist within capital city primary CBDs.
-However, the policy will not apply to primary CBDs because the expected predominantly adult audience of signs; and the density of large buildings affecting the sightline of signage is likely to significantly impede sightline from schools.
+However, the policy will not apply to primary CBDs because of the expected predominantly adult audience and density of large buildings, which significantly obstruct sightlines from schools